psacawa/lektprojekt/docs/contributing.md

 - **typescript** - typed JS
 - **react** - client rendering framework
-- **create-react-app** - opinionated build pipeline for react, with suports for proxying backend in dev, deployment, etc.
+- **create-react-app** - opinionated build pipeline for react, with supports for proxying to backend in development, deployment, etc.
 - **eslint** - linting for ES6, CRA has a default setup
 - **material UI** (`@material-ui/core`) - lot of good high-level React components with dynamic functionality and decent appearance.
 Configurable
 - **formik** - form library opinionated about validation, submission, error reporting